addiscent/vagrant-ruby-rails/README.md

 6. Create a directory and spin up a Vagrant Box.
 The spin-up provisioning installs Rails.
 > $ mkdir workspace && vagrant up && vagrant ssh

-  Now wait a while for _vagrant@vagrant-ubuntu-trusty-64:~$_ prompt.
-The amount of time you wait is determined by the speed of your ISP connection and computer; twelve minutes is average.
+  Now wait a while for the _Ubuntu Server 14.04_ image to download and provision.
+The amount of wait time is mostly determined by the speed of the connection to Atlas/Hashicorp.
+Typically, the _Ubuntu Server 14.04_ image requires 18 minutes to download.
+The time required to provision the downloaded image is approximately eight minutes.
+These operations happen only once, the first time _vagrant up_ is executed.

+  After the image finishes downloading and provisioning is complete, you will see the prompt of the _guest-vbox_ :
+> _vagrant@vagrant-ubuntu-trusty-64:~$_

 7. Create a new Rails app and start the thin web server
 > $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0